SentientVirus/ATTC_biopython/README.md

 Repository for the project of a course in basic Python and Biopython

 ## Project description
-I am taking the pedagogic teaching course right now, and for my pedagogic project I wanted to design a basic course, *Basic Python for Biologists*, that is intended for beginners.
-The idea is to upload basic scripts here, or possibly a series of Jupyter Notebooks where students would be able to run the course and that could also be converted to PDF and used as lecture notes.
+Here I created course material for a new course, *Basic Python for Biologists*, that is intended for beginners.
+In this course, I aim to replace traditional lectures with interactive tutorials as the main form of instruction.
+The tutorials so far consists are six Jupyter Notebooks, of which tutorials 1-3 teach basic Python contents, and tutorials 4-6 teach how to use Biopython and other Python libraries that can be used to parse and display biological data.

 ## Instructions
 If you don't have Anaconda, follow the instructions in the PDF of the first tutorial (Introduction) to get started.
 If